 His office would not clarify to Reuters when asked for more specifics about “options.”

-The Duke’s attorneys told Berman’s office he would voluntarily agree to being interviewed, Reuters reports.
+The Duke’s attorneys told Berman’s office he would not voluntarily agree to being interviewed, Reuters reports.

 Berman had made a similar statement at the end of January when he first revealed that despite their request to interview him, the Duke has "provided zero cooperation" in their efforts.